Matrix De Rham complex and quantum A-infinity algebras

 in the odd scalar product case.
 It implies, in particular, that the cohomology of the Batalin-Vilkovisky differential from loc.cit. are zero.
-As some other immediate consequence I prove that the lagrangians of the new supersymmetric matrix integrals, introduced in \cite{B2}, represent closed \emph{\ }$gl(N)$-\emph{equivariant} differential forms:
+As another immediate consequence I prove that the Lagrangians of the supersymmetric matrix integrals, introduced in \cite{B2}, represent closed \emph{\ }$gl(N)$-\emph{equivariant} differential forms.
+In the even scalar product case the Lagrangian is